 - arbitrary or made-up values.

-The Customs value must be in New Zealand dollars.
+The Customs value must be in NZ dollars.
 If you bought your item with a different currency, we will convert on the day you lodge your import entry or clearance with us.

 We will use the exchange rates we publish on our website.

 We carry out audits to make sure importers are declaring the correct Customs value.

 - you make a false or incorrect entry or declaration